Asabeneh/10-days-of-git-and-github/readme.md

 day-1  day-1.txt  day-10  day-2  day-3  day-4  day-5  day-6  day-7  day-8  day-9
 ```

 As you can see, there is day-1.txt in the list.
-That means we have created day-1.txt file inside the 10-days-of-code folder.
-You can also you _ls -la_ command to use the detail view of the folders and file.
+That means we have created the day-1.txt file inside the 10-days-of-code folder.
+You can also you _ls -la_ command to use the detailed view of the folders and file.

 ### Opening and writing on file

-Now, let's open the day-1.txt file and add some text on it.
+Now, let's open the day-1.txt file and add some text to it.
 We use the _nano_ command to open and write.

 ```sh
 Asabeneh@DESKTOP-KGC1AKC MINGW64 ~/Desktop/10-days-of-code$ nano day-1.txt